CounterpartyXCP/counterparty-core/docs/API.rst

 The Counterparty API aims to be as simple and flexible as possible.
 To this end, it includes a straightforward way to filter the results of most :ref:`Read API functions <read_api>` to get the data you want, and only that.

-For each Read API function that supports it, a ``filter`` parameter exists.
+For each Read API function that supports it, a ``filters`` parameter exists.
 To apply a filter to a specific data field, specify an object (e.g. dict in Python) as this parameter, with the following members:

 - field: The field to filter on.
 Must be a valid field in the type of object being returned